laravel/envoyer-docs/src/quick-start.md

 Envoyer will attempt to connect to each server and clone the code of the chosen branch or tag of the configured repository into a new release directory.
 Next, Composer dependencies are installed before the symlink is updated, making the new release live.

-**Congratulations, you've just successfully completed your first zero-downtime deployment.**
+**Congratulations, you've just successfully completed your first zero downtime deployment.**